 Divestment is when investors drop their shares in a company or remove funds from a bank in order to make a statement and to re-align their investments with their values for longer-term benefit.
 Divestment campaigns launched against a company can make corporate management take notice and change company policy since divestment represents a potential drop in share prices and loss of revenue.

 In the 1990s, activists convinced companies to divest from business in South Africa to put pressure on that government to abolish apartheid.
 That campaign was hugely successful and gave rise to modern divestment movements.
-In recent years, university students in the US and internationally have demanded their schools divest from fossil fuels in a variety of ongoing campaigns, resulting in at least 108 schools committed to divesting their endowments.
+In recent years, university students in the US and internationally have demanded their schools divest from fossil fuels in a variety of ongoing campaigns, resulting 220 educational institutions committed to divesting their endowments in 2021, according to the 2021 Invest Divest Report.
 Some cities and countries, as well as philanthropies and other institutions, have also committed to divesting their assets from fossil fuels companies.
 Beginning in 2016, divestment was used by protesters of the Dakota Access Pipeline, who asked individuals and cities to remove their investments from the 17 national and international banks giving loans to the building company.

 Beyond your own investments